 If you’re actively involved in the gaming community (i.e follow gamers on twitter, listen to podcasts, read articles, etc) you were guaranteed to hear about Mario Kart 8 Deluxe.
 And many video game journalists and enthusiasts were having the same debate I was: “is it worth getting Mario Kart 8 Deluxe if you already owned Mario Kart 8 on the Wii U?”

-but, to me, the real reason to get MK8D on the Switch is because it’s on the Switch.
+But, to me, the real reason to get MK8D on the Switch is that it’s on the Switch.

 Plus, personally, I’d never actually played battle mode (even on the Wii U).
 And just like that the reasons began to pile up.
 I’d see screenshots of Squidkids racing through Wario’s Mine,